stanfordnmbl/osim-rl/docs/CROWDAI.md

 Your task is to build a function `f` which takes current state `observation` (25 dimensional vector) and returns mouscle activations `action` (16 dimensional vector) in a way that maximizes the reward.

 The trial ends either if the pelvis of the model goes below `0.7` meter or if you reach `500` iterations (corresponding to `5` seconds in the virtual environment).
 Let `N` be the length of the trial.
-Your total reward is simply position of the pelvis on the `x` axis after `N` steps.
+Your total reward is simply the position of the pelvis on the `x` axis after `N` steps.
 The value is given in centimeters.

 After each iteration you get a reward equal to the change of the `x` axis of pelvis during this iteration.